-Chautaugua Park to Park Shuttle

-Ride the free weekend shuttle to get to Chautauqua stress-free and to avoid parking fees.
-Simply park for free at one of five downtown parking garages, CU Regent lot or New Vista High School, and then hop on the shuttle.

-Operates Memorial Day weekend to Labor Day
+Chautauqua Park to Park Shuttle Ride the free weekend shuttle to get from downtown, The Hill or CU to Chautauqua.
+Park for free at five downtown garages, the CU Regent lot or New Vista High School.
+Operates Memorial Day weekend to Labor Day.

 - FREE pickups every 15 minutes

 - Saturdays and Sundays, 8am-8pm (plus holidays)

-- Dogs, strollers and gear welcome
+Dogs, strollers and gear welcome

+Hessie Trailhead Shuttle

-Trailhead Shuttle Ride to several popular hiking trails in the Indian Peaks Wilderness where parking is scarce.
-Take a bus from Boulder to the shuttle: Ride the RTD Bus Route NB from the downtown Boulder station to Nederland High School (free on days the Hessie shuttle operates).
+Ride to several popular hiking trails in the Indian Peaks Wilderness where parking is scarce.

+You can go car-free by riding the RTD Bus Route NB (rtd-denver.com for pricing and schedules) from the downtown Boulder station to Nederland High School on weekends.

 Operates late May to early October.

 - FREE pickups every 15 minutes

 - Pickup at Nederland High School

-- Fridays 6am-6pm, Saturdays 6am-8pm and Sundays 6am-6pm (plus holidays; hours at hessietrailhead.com)
+Fridays 6am-6pm, Saturdays 6am-8pm (After Aug.
+15, Nederland Park N Ride) and Sundays 6am-6pm (plus holidays; hours at hessietrailhead.com)

-- Leashed dogs welcome

-- Bikes are not allowed
+- Leashed dogs welcomeBikes are not allowed

 Eldo Shuttle

 Eldorado Canyon State Park requires timed-entry reservations on summer weekends and holidays.
 Ride the free shuttle to bypass the reservation system (park pass required).
 Pick up the shuttle from the CU Regent lot or one of the other stops shown on the map.

-Operates Memorial Day weekend to Labor Day
+Operates Memorial Day weekend to Labor Day.

-- FREE pickups every 20 minutes

-- Saturdays and Sundays, 8am-7pm (plus holidays) • Bikes (3 per shuttle), climbing gear, leashed dogs and

-- strollers welcome

-A valid state parks pass is required for those 16 and older to enter the park.
+- FREE pickups every 20 minutes - Saturdays and Sundays, 8am-7pm (plus Memorial Day, July 4 and Labor Day) - Bikes (2 per shuttle), climbing gear, leashed dogs and strollers welcome A valid state parks pass is required for those 16 and older to enter the park.
 Bring your annual pass, purchase a day pass at cpwshop.com or bring \$4 exact cash.

-Bustang to Rocky Mountain National Park Catch the Bustang at Table Mesa Park-N-Ride and cruise from Boulder to the RMNP Park-N-Ride on Bear Lake Road.
-A valid park pass (nps.gov/romo) is required to ride the shuttle into RMNP - but bus riders do not need a timed-entry reservation.
-Bus tickets are \$5 each way and must be purchased in advance.
-Operates late May to early October.
+Bustang to Rocky Mountain National Park

+Catch the Bustang at Boulder Junction at Depot Square Station and cruise from Boulder to the RMNP Park-N-

+Ride on Bear Lake Road.
+A valid park pass (nps.gov/ romo) is required to ride the shuttle into RMNP - but bus riders do not need a timed-entry reservation.
+Bus tickets are \$7.50 each way for adults and must be purchased in advance.
+Operates late May to late September.